 With the harvest season upon us, pumpkin pie turns into a staple dessert at many dinner parties and meals.
-This lush desert is full of flavour, and has more of a spicy quality to it, rather than coming across as too sweet.
+This lush dessert is full of flavour, and has more of a spicy quality to it, rather than coming across as too sweet.

-Since pumpkin pie is traditionally served at Thanksgiving meals, we suggest pairing it up with local desert wines that signify the end of the harvest season.
+Since pumpkin pie is traditionally served at Thanksgiving meals, we suggest pairing it up with local dessert wines that signify the end of the harvest season.
 A local late harvest Riesling or an Ice Wine are great choices, as they are sweet, but not overpoweringly sweet to dominate the pie.
 Instead these wines come across as a scoop of French Vanilla Ice Cream in that it merges with the pumpkin pie, bringing out the best flavours of both the food and the wine as they balance out the richness of the pie.

 Sherry, which has a bit of nuttiness and spiciness to it, will go great with pumpkin pie.
 The one sherry we’d suggest is Moscatel Sherry due to its nutty and dried fruit flavours.
 However, Pumpkin Pie is wonderful with a blended cream sherry or Oloroso.